The prescription opioid abuse epidemic in the United States has reached unprecedented proportions.

 Opioid-like drugs such as methadone are often used in opioid dependence cases to minimize withdrawal symptoms.
 But methadone can be an “out of the frying pan and into the fire” situation.
 Although it’s less potent than Percocet or Vicodin, it’s still a dangerous drug.
 According to the Centers for Disease Control, over 5,000 people die every year from Methadone overdoses.

 Suboxone is much safer, and it’s just as effective as methadone.
-Dr. Mohammad, founder of Inspire Malibu, realized the advantages of Suboxone before most other addiction specialists.
-In fact, Dr. Mohammad was the very first doctor in California to be licensed to use Suboxone to treat opioid addiction.
+Dr. Torrington realized the advantages of Suboxone before most other addiction specialists.
+In fact, Inspire Malibu was one of the first facilities in the state of California to be licensed to use Suboxone to treat opioid addiction.

 After detox, Suboxone still has a role in the addiction treatment process.
 It helps clients overcome their cravings, avoid relapse, and focus on improving their lives.